(888) 552-6760 SCHEDULE AN APPOINTMENT

 The following tests are used to diagnose leiomyosarcoma and determine tumor presence, size and location:

-If a mass is detected, the doctor performs a biopsy to confirm the type of tumor.
+If a mass is detected, the doctor may perform a biopsy or go directly to surgery.
 This procedure involves using a small needle to retrieve a sample of the affected tissue.
 The tissue is then examined under a microscope to diagnose the condition and determine the course of treatment.

 Leiomyosarcoma treatment